Some Frequently Asked Questions & Answers

 How do I know if I should file a Chapter 7 or Chapter 13 bankruptcy?

-There is a preliminary step all debtors are required to take before choosing Chapter 7 or Chapter 13.
+There is a first step that all debtors are required to take before choosing Chapter 7 or Chapter 13.
 This first step is called the “means test.”
-The test limits your choice.
-If you don’t pass the means test, you can’t file under Chapter 7.
+The means test compares your monthly income and expenses to the median income and expenses for households of the same size in your state.
+Generally, if your income is less than or equal to the state median income, you pass the means test.
+If you don’t pass the means test, you cannot file under Chapter 7.
 (You will have to consider another chapter of bankruptcy.)

 If you have income or had income in the past 6 months, you should talk to a bankruptcy lawyer to figure out whether you can file under Chapter 7 or if you will need to choose a different chapter to file under, if you decide to pursue a bankruptcy.